Quick Picks

 Which Are the Best Near-Future AI TV Shows?

 The best near-future AI TV shows are Upload (2020, IMDb 7.8, Prime Video), The Peripheral (2022, IMDb 7.5, Prime Video), and Altered Carbon (2018, IMDb 7.9, Netflix).
 Greg Daniels of The Office created Upload; The Peripheral adapts William Gibson.
-Each imagines AI quietly woven into how people live and die.
+These three sit in the middle ground most working professionals actually face: AI woven into apps, services, and subscriptions they already pay for, not science-fiction breakthroughs.

 10. Upload (2020–2025)

-What it's about: In 2033, the dying can choose to upload their consciousness to a corporate-run digital afterlife.
+Upload's argument, hidden inside its romantic-comedy framing, is that the future of AI services looks much more like the present of SaaS than like Star Trek: ad-laden, paywalled, freemium, with customer service done by precarious humans on Mechanical Turk wages.
+In 2033, the dying can choose to upload their consciousness to a corporate-run digital afterlife.
 App developer Nathan Brown (Robbie Amell) is uploaded suddenly after a self-driving car crash and tries to discover whether he was murdered, helped by living customer service agent Nora (Andy Allo).
-Created by Greg Daniels (The Office, Parks and Recreation) for Amazon.
+Created by Greg Daniels of The Office and Parks and Recreation for Amazon Prime Video.

 11. The Peripheral (2022)